 “The whole YouTube thing has been the best, biggest thing for me, because it has opened up what I do to the whole world,” she said.

 “People were videoing my classes and sticking them up on YouTube,” she said.
 “They were tragic, shot from the back corner.
 So a friend of mine said to me, why don’t you video your class, and you put it up.

 “Overnight it just boomed, and all of a sudden I had this incredible YouTube channel.
 It’s only been in the last year or so since we joined Dance On that we’ve really been able to harness some of these amazing things.”

-One of those amazing things is the opportunity to be a part of the Coca-Cola and (RED) campaign.
+One of those amazing things is the opportunity to be a part of

 “I’m really proud to be part of something like this.
 It’s such a worthy cause too,” Jasmine said.